Key car insurance terminology

 With a high deductible, your insurer will view you as a lower risk and will charge you lower premiums.
 If you go for a low deductible, the insurer will see you as a greater risk, so they’ll charge higher premiums.

-Make sure the discount in premiums makes up for the extra cost of the higher deductible.
-For example, if the "high" deductible is $2,000 and the "low" deductible is $1,000, but the annual premiums are just $100 different, it will take you 10 years of no-accident driving to break even with that cost.
-On the other hand, if it takes $300 to 400 off the total cost, then it would take less than three years.
+Make sure the discount in premiums quickly makes up for the extra cost of the higher deductible.
+For example, if the "high" deductible is $2,000 and the "low" deductible is $1,000, but the difference in annual premiums is only $100, it would take you 10 years of no-accident driving to break even.
+On the other hand, if the higher deductible takes $300 to $400 off your premium bill, you'll be caught up in less than three years.

 How much liability insurance do I need?